As the site has grown, so has the volume of email I receive, and the amount of time it takes me to reply to everyone.

 8. Why haven't you approved my comment?

 All the usual principles of respect and decent behaviour apply, so if I feel somebody is being rude and offensive in any way, I will bar them.
 I reserve the right to edit/delete any comments which I deem inappropriate.
+If you simply want to promote some product or other, expect to be barred from commenting.

 9. Why has my bookmaker limited my account?